tzcorda/tzcorda.github.io/content/research/_index.md

 {{< /button >}}{{< button link="/data/#other-data-used-in-publications" >}} <svg xmlns="http://www.w3.org/2000/svg" fill="none" viewBox="0 0 24 24" stroke-width="2" stroke="currentColor" style="width: 11px; height: 11px; vertical-align: baseline; display: inline;">
   <path stroke-linecap="round" stroke-linejoin="round" d="M20.25 6.375c0 2.278-3.694 4.125-8.25 4.125S3.75 8.653 3.75 6.375m16.5 0c0-2.278-3.694-4.125-8.25-4.125S3.75 4.097 3.75 6.375m16.5 0v11.25c0 2.278-3.694 4.125-8.25 4.125s-8.25-1.847-8.25-4.125V6.375m16.5 0v3.75m-16.5-3.75v3.75m16.5 0v3.75C20.25 16.153 16.556 18 12 18s-8.25-1.847-8.25-4.125v-3.75m16.5 0c0 2.278-3.694 4.125-8.25 4.125s-8.25-1.847-8.25-4.125" />
 </svg> DATA {{< /button >}}
+{{< spoiler text="Abs" >}}
+This chapter offers a comparative analysis of the economic ties between Africa and extra-regional powers in the areas of trade, aid, and investment, with a view to best capture the past and current impact of each relationship, especially those with China and the European Union, as well as spaces for future trilateral cooperation.
+Since the early 2000s, an ever-growing number of countries in the world has slowly (re-)awakened to Africa's economic potential.
+New partnerships have emerged and so has competition.
+What triggered those partnerships?
+How did they differ from one another?
+How can they cooperate with one another?
+While extant research abounds with analyses of bilateral relations, it conspicuously lacks comparative perspectives as well as considerations on trilateral cooperation.
+A comparative re-examination of past economic trends, by partner and sector, remains crucial to capture the real extent of the international economic relations between African states and external powers and to anticipate future trajectories.
+Therefore, looking back at the past two decades with harmonized quantitative data and comparative insights, the chapter sheds light on the actual dimension of China’s economic presence in Africa, the strong and weak points of Africa’s major extra-regional economic partners, and space for future trilateral cooperation.
+==Africa== ==China== ==Europe== ==economic trade== ==aid==
+{{< /spoiler >}}

 **Corda, T.** (2024).
 “Democratic Sanctions in Africa.
 A Reassessment of their Selective and Inconsistent Use across Multiple Senders”, in A. Bultrini, F. Giumelli, C. Portela, and M. Sossai (eds), International Sanctions in Practice: An Interdisciplinary Perspective, Routledge, pp. 161-177.
 ISBN: 9781032481302.
 {{< button link="https://www.routledge.com/International-Sanctions-in-Practice-An-Interdisciplinary-Perspective/Bultrini-Giumelli-Portela-Sossai/p/book/9781032481302?srsltid=AfmBOoqDjezE8aDkfyIJCPUDg7QejDyBhzVk7xgmA5N9r8uSnEInNzpZ" >}}